f18m/malloc-tag/README.md

 * install signal hook on initialization
 * for multithreading, have the total referred to the GLOBAL software mem usage? or both?

+# FUTURE

+* explore bpftrace and generally-speaking eBPF-based approaches to memory observability